 What are AI editing tools?

-- Text and document editors: Tools that draft, rewrite, or refine written content using AI.
+- Text and document editors: Assistants like ChatGPT and Grammarly help draft, rewrite, and refine written content through conversational prompting and inline suggestions.

 The best AI editing tools for app builders